7 min read

 The Voetstoots Clause: What to Know

-Voetstoots may seem like an inherently South African term, but the word and its implications has its origins in Roman-Dutch law – which is still the basis of modern South African law.
-Voetstoots is a Dutch phrase that literally meant “testing something by shoving it with one’s foot”.
+Voetstoots may seem like an inherently South African term, but the word (and its implications) originate in Roman-Dutch law—which is still the basis of modern South African law.
+Voetstoots was a Dutch phrase that literally meant: “testing something by shoving it with one’s foot”.

-It is thus your responsibility as the buyer to do the testing (or kicking) before making the purchase.
-We’ve all at some stage wanted to kick something after a voetstoots purchase… but before seems a bit cheeky.
+It's your responsibility as the buyer to do the testing (or kicking) before purchasing.
+We’ve all at some stage wanted to kick something after a voetstoots purchase … (but before seems a bit cheeky).

 Today, Voetstoots in English means buying something "as is".
 In other words, in the condition you find it.
 The clause dictates that it is the buyer's responsibility to test the item and make sure it is fit for the purpose for which it is intended.